confluentinc/ksql/docs/developer-guide/join-streams-and-tables.rst

      FULL OUTER JOIN shipments s WITHIN 2 HOURS
      ON s.orderid = o.orderid WHERE s.orderid IS NULL;

-For more information, see Join Syntax in the KSQL Syntax Reference (TBD).

 Joins and Windows
 *****************